Kyle Isbel Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The 10 strikeouts per nine innings put together by the Twins pitching staff ranks first in the league.
+- The Twins pitching staff ranks second in the league with a collective 9.9 strikeouts per nine innings.

-- The Twins have the sixth-ranked team ERA across all MLB pitching staffs (3.43).
+- The Twins have the eighth-ranked team ERA across all league pitching staffs (3.50).

-- Twins pitchers combine to allow 26 total home runs at a rate of one per game (to rank 11th in the league).
+- Twins pitchers combine to surrender the ninth-fewest home runs in baseball (27 total, one per game).

-- Lopez gets the start for the Twins, his sixth of the season.
-He is 1-2 with a 3.00 ERA and 39 strikeouts through 30 2/3 innings pitched.
+- Gray (3-0) takes the mound for the Twins in his sixth start of the season.
+He has a .62 ERA in 29 2/3 innings pitched, with 34 strikeouts.

-- In his most recent time out -- in relief on Thursday -- the right-hander threw 2/3 innings against the Kansas City Royals while surrendering hits.
+- His last appearance came on Monday against the New York Yankees, when the righty tossed seven scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.